bob123456678/TrainControl/src/examples/Readme.md

 To get started, paste the JSON in TrainControl's "autonomy" tab, then click on "Validate JSON".
 Any errors (such as non-existing edges or missing points) will be shown in the log.
 If there are no errors, autonomous operation can be activated by clicking on "Start Autonomous Operation".
 Locomotives will then continue running per the specified layout until stopped via the former button.
 Chosen paths will be shown in the log.

+You can also manually specify where each locomotive should go through the "Locomotive Commands" tab.
+The list of available paths is automatically calculated based on the graph state and S88 feedback.

 Note that a path with conflicting accessory commands will never be chosen.